sandermak/java-next-labs/02-httpclient/01-sync-http-begin/README.md

 In this exercise we're going to perform a GET call using the least amount of configuration, using default settings of the `HttpClient`.

+You can either use the `compilerun.sh` script to run the application from the command-line, or you can configure your favorite IDE for this project.
+In that case, remember to add the `--add-modules jdk.incubator.httpclient` to the compiler (only necessary in IntelliJ) and run configuration (in both IntelliJ and Eclipse).

 Tip: try to use `var` wherever it makes sense.

 ## Step 1